 In 1842, Lepsius was commissioned by King Frederick Wilhelm IV of Prussia to lead an expedition to Egypt and the Sudan to explore and record the remains of the ancient Egyptian civilization.
 Like the previous Napoleonic missions, the Prussian expedition was staffed with surveyors, draftsmen, and other specialists.
 It spent six months making some of the first scientific studies of the pyramids of Giza, Abusir, Saqqara, and Dahshur.
 They discovered 67 pyramids recorded in the pioneering Lepsius list of pyramids and more than 130 tombs of noblemen in the area.
 Working south, stopping for extended periods at important Middle Egyptian sites, such as Beni Hasan and Dayr al-Barsha, Lepsius reached as far south as Khartoum, and then traveling up the Blue Nile to the region about Sennar.
 After exploring various sites in Upper and Lower Nubia, the expedition worked back north, reaching Thebes in 1844, where they spent four months studying the western bank of the Nile with the Ramesseum, Medinet Habu, the Valley of the Kings, and another three on the east bank at the temples of Karnak and Luxor, attempting to record as much as possible.
 Afterwards they stopped at Coptos, the Sinai, and sites in the Egyptian Delta, such as Tanis, before returning to Europe in 1846.

 It is important to note that Lepsius’ first expedition did not only contribute to our knowledge of Egyptian monuments, the Egyptian language and mythology, but to the geography of this region.
 With a carefully chosen team of specialists, Lepsius was able to take more time and care in investigation and recording than anyone had before him.
+Through an agreement with the Egyptian regent Muhammad Ali, Lepsius had a free hand to take along pieces – even original monuments – so that the Royal Museum suddenly became one of the largest collections of Egyptian antiquities.
 The chief result of this expedition was the publication of Denkmäler aus Aegypten und Aethiopien (Monuments from Egypt and Ethiopia), a massive twelve volume compendia of nearly 900 plates of ancient Egyptian inscriptions, as well as accompanying commentary and descriptions, a work comparable in scale to the very formidable work of Napoleon’s Description de l’Egypte.
 These plans, maps, and drawings of temple and tomb walls remained the chief source of information for Western scholars well into the 20th century, and are useful even today as they are often the sole record of monuments that have since been destroyed or reburied.

 Upon his return to Europe in 1845, he married Elisabeth Klein in 1846 and was appointed as a professor of Egyptology at Berlin University, and the co-director of the Ägyptisches Museum in 1855.
-In 1866 Lepsius returned to Egypt, where he discovered the Decree of Canopus at Tanis, an inscription closely related to the Rosetta Stone, which was likewise written in Egyptian (hieroglyphic and demotic) and Greek.
+In 1866 Lepsius returned to Egypt, where he discovered the Decree of Canopus at Tanis, a trilingual inscription closely related to the Rosetta Stone, which was likewise written in Egyptian (hieroglyphic and demotic) and Greek.
+In 1881 Gaston Maspero discovered a first copy in Kom el-Hisn.
+In the following years, only small or poorly preserved fragments from further excavations at various locations were added.
 In 1869, he visited Egypt for the last time in order to witness the inauguration of the Suez Canal.